 Distinguished Scholars Award

 The Distinguished Scholars Award Program is a merit scholarship for U. S. high school graduates.
 Eligible scholars will receive an award to cover the cost of tuition minus the sum of Bright Futures, the National Merit® award or other scholarship and awards.
 The scholarship will cover fees associated with tuition, but minus the postal fee and the $35 orientation fee.
-The scholarship also provides $2,736 to use toward university housing and $2,291 to use toward (university meal plan).

 Students are eligible to receive the award for a maximum of eight (8) semesters.
 Students must maintain enrollment in the degree program under which this award was made.
 Students may not change majors.
 A student must enroll in fifteen credit hours per semester.
 Awards are not made during the summer term.